 None of the members of the compensation committee are or have been an officer or employee of Paylocity.
-During the fiscal year ended June 30, 2018, none of our company's executive officers served on the compensation committee (or its equivalent) or board of directors of another entity any of whose executive officers served on our compensation committee or board of directors.
+During the fiscal year ended June 30, 2020, none of the Company's executive officers served on the compensation committee (or its equivalent) or board of directors of another entity any of whose executive officers served on our compensation committee or board of directors.